ademoverflow/python-template/README.md

 **How the hell this works ?**

-Let's explain a bit how all of this work.
+Let's explain a bit how the extension works.

-`Dev Containers` allows you to use a container for local development.

-We configure the vscode extension with `.devcontainer` folder to use the `development` stage of Dockerfile, through the definition of the service within the `docker-compose.yml` file.

-Docker image build, args, env variables and volume mounts are all defined in the compose file.

-Vscode extensions that must be installed in the container to give you the best development experience are defined in `.devcontainer` folder.

-### Other IDEs

-If you are using an IDE that does not support developing inside a container, you should be able to develop inside the container by just using `make dev`.

-You won't have autocompletion :(

-__Note__: if you manage to make it fully working within your IDE, feel free to add the adequate config and documentation here !
-(And also in the template).
+When you open a folder in a container, vscode will look for a `.devcontainer` folder at the root of your project.

+If it finds it, it will use it to configure the Dev Container.

+In the `.devcontainer` folder, you'll find a `devcontainer.json` file, which contains the configuration for the container.

+In this file, you'll find a `dockerComposeFile` key, which defines the compose file to use to build the container.

+In our case, it is `docker-compose.dev.yml`.

+This file defines a service named `python_template`, which is the name of our project.

+This service is based on the `Dockerfile` file, and is configured to use the `development` stage.

+This stage is defined in the `Dockerfile` file, and contains all the tools needed for development.

+So, when you open a folder in a container, vscode will build the container based on the `docker-compose.dev.yml` file, which will build the container based on the `Dockerfile` file, and will use the `development` stage.

+Extensions defined in the `devcontainer.json` file are installed in the container, and you are ready to go !

 ## Makefile